dagster-io/dagster/docs/sections/learn/tutorial/hello_cereal.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To visualize your pipeline (which only has one node) in dagit, from the directory in which you've saved the pipeline file, just run run:
+To visualize your pipeline (which only has one node) in dagit, from the directory in which you've saved the pipeline file, just run:

 .. code-block:: console